gentlekenny/gentlekenny/README.md

 👱‍♂️ **Kenan Omić** - Experienced Software Engineer with a proven track record of delivering high-quality web applications.
-Skilled in modern backend technologies and frameworks, I thrive in fast-paced environments, driving innovation and delivering exceptional and detailed backend services.
+Skilled in modern frontend and backend technologies and frameworks, I thrive in fast-paced environments, driving innovation and delivering exceptional and detailed products.

 💼 **Currently working on REIPrintmail using:**